rancher/docs/content/rancher/tasks/pipelines/_index.md

 11. Click Save to persist the changes.

-Click the “publish an image’ box under the “Publish” stage.
+12. Click the “publish an image’ box under the “Publish” stage.

-Set the location of the Dockerfile, by default it looks in the root of the workspace.
-Set the build context for building the image relative to the root of the workspace.
+13. Set the location of the Dockerfile.
+By default it looks in the root of the workspace.
+Instead, set the build context for building the image relative to the root of the workspace.

-Set the image information:
+14. Set the image information.

 	The registry is the remote registry URL.
 It is defaulted to Docker hub.
-Repository is the <org>/<repo> in the repository.
+	Repository is the `<org>/<repo>` in the repository.

-Finally select the Tag.
+15. Select the Tag.
 You can hard code a tag like ‘latest’ or select from a list of available variables.

-Finally, if this is the first time using this registry, you can add the username/password for pushing the image.
+16. If this is the first time using this registry, you can add the username/password for pushing the image.
 You must click save for the registry credentials AND also save for the modal.